purz1/cml-tfr/README.md

 This repository contains the code used to analyze cytomorphology data in the manuscript:

-**Title**: *Granulopoietic Maturation State in the Bone Marrow at Diagnosis Predicts Treatment-Free Remission in CML*
+**Title**: *Granulocyte Abundance and Maturation State at Diagnosis Predicts Treatment-Free Remission in CML*
 **First author**: Mikko Purhonen

 ---